bdd100k/bdd100k/doc/source/format.rst

     python3 -m bdd100k.label.to_bitmasks -m box_track|seg_track -l ${in_path} -o ${out_path} --nproc ${process_num}
 - `process_num`: the number of processes used for the conversion.
 Default as 4.

-However, as the conversion process is not determinitic, we don't recommend converting it by yourself.
+However, as the conversion process is not deterministic, we don't recommend converting it by yourself.
-The evaluation scripts uses bitmasks as ground-truth, so we suggest using bitmasks as input all the way.

 to_coco